sunfishstanford/sunfishstanford.github.io/_posts/2023-03-23-EntropyStateVariable.md

 [//]: # (Bing prompt: Convert the following text to latex format,  only putting the math equation parts between the latex delimeters, and using $$ for the latex delimiters for both math mode and display math mode.)

 In thermodynamics, we have state variables (e.g., temperature, pressure, volume) that are properties uniquely determined by the system's equilibrium state and not dependent on the prior history.
 We know this because of a very large number of experiments that measured those state variables using various sensors and gauges for temperature, pressure, volume, etc., and demonstrated that unique sets of state variables map to unique states.
 In other words, a large body of empirical evidence has led us to conclude that those quantities are state variables.
+In fact, we could say that the concepts of temperature, pressure, volume, etc. were invented precisely *because* they are state variables that are directly observable.

 Thermodynamics also tells us that entropy is a state variable.
 However, we don't have a sensor that measures entropy directly.
 So how do we make sense of why entropy is a state variable?